← Back to BlogParenting by Age

 By ParentalEdge TeamJan 16, 20267 min read

 After Australia's under-16 social media ban, something interesting emerged in parent discussions.
-The parents who felt most confident weren't those with teenagers.
+The parents who felt most confident were not those with teenagers.
 They were parents of younger children.

 One parent with two sons — a 15-year-old and an 11-year-old — put it clearly: "Eldest son is 15...
 I'll pick my battles.
 Youngest son is 11.
 This ban will make it easier for us to keep the 11-year-old off it when he goes to high school.
 No smartphone for him and we have more knowledge.
 Plus less of his friends will be on it."

 This parent learned from the older child.
-Now they're applying those lessons to the younger one — with better tools and less peer pressure.
+Now they are applying those lessons to the younger one — with better tools and less peer pressure.

 If your child is between 8 and 12, you have an advantage.
-Here's how to use it.
+Here is how to use it.

-By the time children enter high school, they've often already:
+By the time children enter high school, they have often already:

 • Established screen time patterns